Ensemble Fund Investor Letter – First Quarter 2019

-Below is the Q1 2018 quarterly letter for the Ensemble Fund (ENSBX).
-This quarter’s Company Focus is on Netflix (NFLX) and NOW, Inc (DNOW).
-You can find historical Investor Communications here and information on how to invest here.
+Below is the Q1 2019 quarterly letter for the ENSEMBLE FUND (ENSBX).
+This quarter’s Company Focus is on Landstar Systems, Inc. (LSTR) and Alphabet, Inc (GOOGL).
+You can find historical Investor Communications HERE and information on how to invest HERE.
 Enjoy!

-The performance of the Ensemble Fund (“the fund”) this quarter was modest on an absolute basis, while being relatively strong when compared to the broader market.
-The Fund was up 1.93% vs the S&P 500 which was down -0.76%.
+The performance of the Ensemble Fund (“the Fund”) this quarter was strong, showing a sharp reversal in both absolute and relative performance compared to last quarter.
+The fund was up 17.39% vs the S&P 500 up 13.65%.

 *Inception Date: November 2, 2015

 Performance data represents past performance.
 Past performance does not guarantee future results.
 The investment return and principal value of an investment in the Fund will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be higher or lower than the performance data quoted.
 Performance data current to the most recent month end are available on our website at WWW.ENSEMBLEFUND.COM.

 Fund Fees: No loads; 1% gross expense ratio.